+Do

+Click on it.

-Select multiple log entries non-contiguous: hold down CTRL and click the log entries one by one contiguous: select a single log entry, then hold down SHIFT and click another entry.
-All the entries between the first and last selections will be selected too.
+non-contiguous: hold down CTRL and click the log entries one by one contiguous: select a single log entry, then hold down SHIFT and click another

 View a log entry's 1 Select a log entry. details 2 Do one of the following Click View Details.
 The log entry's details will be displayed in a separate window.
 Expand the Information panel, by clicking the chevron.
 Save the selected log 1 Select a single log entry or multiple log entries. entries to a file 2 Click Save Selected to File.
 3 In the opened window, specify a path and a name for the file.
-Save all the log entries 1 Make sure, that the filters are not set. to a file 2 Click Save All to File.
+Save all the log entries to a file 1 Make sure, that the filters are not set.
+2 Click Save All to File.
 3 In the opened window, specify a path and a name for the file.
-Save all the filtered Set filters to get a list of the log entries that satisfy the filtering criteria. log entries to a file 2 Click Save All to File.
+Save all the filtered 1 Set filters to get a list of the log entries that satisfy the filtering criteria. log entries to a file 2 Click Save All to File.
 3 In the opened window, specify a path and a name for the file.
 As a result, the log entries of that list will be saved.
 Delete all the log Click 🚨 Clear Log. entries All the log entries will be deleted from the log, and a new log entry will be created.
 It will contain information about who deleted the entries and when.